Vacation Time Plus Water

 - Teach your dog how to get out of your pool safely.
 Show him where the steps are located and train him how to climb out on his own.
 If the steps can be too slippery for wet paws, glue down rubbing matting to help your pooch pull himself out.

 - Keep your dog away from dead fish and animals lying on the shore to avoid any digestive problems caused by eating something rotten.
-Additionally, unless you happen to have doggy shampoo handy, you won’t want your pup rolling around in a stinky mess.

 - Fishing gear needs to be kept away from your pets to sidestep any potential injuries from hooks, knives, bait or fishing line.